How to place images in letters with Photoshop

 Clicking the New Fill or Adjustment Layer icon.

-And choose a Solid Color fill layer:
+Choose a Solid Color fill layer.

 Adding a Solid Color fill layer.